Key Points:

 What is the treatment for THC toxicity in dogs?

-There’s no specific procedure for getting your dog “un-stoned”, so the recommended course of treatment will vary based on how much your dog ate and how recently they ate it.
+There’s no specific procedure for getting your dog “un-stoned.”
+The recommended course of treatment will vary based on how much your dog ate and how recently they ate it.
 While THC can be detected with a blood or urine test, vets tend to diagnose toxicity based on the telltale symptoms.

-If your dog is showing mild symptoms of THC toxicity, your vet may recommend you ride out the high at home.
-Make sure your dog gets plenty of fluids to prevent dehydration — in severe cases, intravenous fluids may be required.
+If your dog is showing mild symptoms of THC toxicity, your vet may recommend you ride out the high at home and keep your pup calm with lots of supportive care.
+Make sure your dog gets plenty of fluids to prevent dehydration.

 How can I protect against THC toxicity in dogs?

-Make sure to secure your stash in a locked drawer or high cabinet if you’re going to keep cannabis at home.
-If it comes with a warning label or a child lock, chances are you don’t want your dog getting into it.
+The American Society for the Prevention of Cruelty to Animals (ASPCA) and the Pet Poison Helpline have both named cannabis one of the 10 most common pet poisons.
+So, make sure to secure your stash in a locked drawer or high cabinet.
+If it comes with a warning label or a child lock, you don’t want your dog getting into it.